 Interstate Batteries Lab Manager Jeff Barron explained that there are two types of AGM batteries; one uses pure lead product while another uses recycled lead.
 He said he recommends pure lead products over recycled lead.

 “With the pure product, there are no impurities still embedded in the material like you’d have with a recycled lead product,” he said.
 “Recycling removes 98-99% of the contaminants.
 You wouldn’t think that 1% would make a difference, but it does in cycle life comparisons.
-When you’re abusing the battery, a pure lead battery is the way to go.”
+When you’re abusing the truck battery, a pure lead battery is the way to go.”

 Hall suggested selecting AGM batteries featuring advanced Thin Plate Pure Lead (TPPL) technology.
 She said they offer many advantages in commercial applications.